frederic-perez/AmE-dictionary/data/dictionary.md

 __drag<sup>3</sup>__ _adj_ :two: Of, relating to, or being a person wearing clothing characteristic of the opposite sex: _a drag performer; a drag show._
 __dragnet__
 __drain board__ _n_ :three::hammer: (drainboard)
+__drain the swamp__ _idiom_ To get rid of the root causes of problems, especially to rid politics and government of evils, such as corruption and bureaucracy.
 __drain<sup>1</sup>__ _v_ :six::hammer: (drained) _They laughed and drained their cups of wine._ _They drained their canteens too quickly._
 __drain<sup>2</sup>__ _n_ A pipe or channel by which liquid is drawn off.
 __dramatist__ _n_ :two: Someone who writes plays. _Syn_ playwright